-The innovation ecosystem is not new but in 2011 it certainly has many new features.
+The innovation ecosystem is not new but it certainly has many new features.
 Jorn Bang Andersen looks back at the evolution of the innovation ecosystem, where it is now headed and how companies can develop ecosystem strategies.

 Since James Moore introduced the term business ecosystem in 1993 the term ‘innovation ecosystems’ has gained currency within corporate headquarters’, management consultancy, government white papers for economic development and academic papers on global innovation and competition.
 New concepts and words like ‘innovation ecosystems’ often denote a departure from an old reality to a new one and an underlying shift in mainstream thinking from an existing to a new paradigm.
 The ecosystem raises (at least) two important questions.

 How should we understand innovation ecosystems in the evolutionary context of global economics and innovation?

 How should we operate and interact strategically with innovation ecosystems from a company perspective?